Water from the Moon: Music video

-A music video was made to accompany the song.
-It begins with various people in a small town.
-Children are going to or from school.
-Older men are playing dominoes at a cafe.
-Women with black veils light candles in a church.
-A young man, working at the pier watches Dion driving in a car through town.
-She wears a black headscarf.
-Sometimes she is also seen in a telephone booth or walking on a beach.
-Occasionally there are close-ups of Dion singing, with dark make-up on her eyelids.
+Two music videos were produced for the song.
+The first was filmed entirely in black and white.
+A revised version was later released, adding further shots of Dion in a brownish-yellow tint.
+The video opens with scenes of daily life in a small town: children walking to or from school, older men playing dominoes at a cafe, and women in black veils lighting candles in a church.
+A young man working at the pier watches Dion driving through town, wearing a black headscarf.
+She is also shown in a telephone booth and walking on a beach.
+Close-ups of Dion singing appear throughout.
 Later in the video, the young man is at home.
-He watches Dion, who are getting out of her car outside his window.
-He opens the fridge and suddenly Dion appears, pushing him away.
-Towards the end, a teary-eyed Dion sings.
-The man, looking through his window, sees Dion driving away in her car.
-The video was later published on Dion's official YouTube channel in 2019, and had generated more than 2.7 million views as of February 2023.
+He sees Dion stepping out of her car outside his window.
+He opens the fridge, and Dion suddenly appears, pushing him away.
+Near the end, Dion sings with tears in her eyes.
+The man watches her drive off.